 Interview Transcript: Introducing the Author

 Nita Pan (they/them) is a nonbinary, demisexual/biromantic polyamorous and neurodivergent YA/Adult Own Voices writer of the soft, bloody and monstrous.
 After traveling throughout the United States and parts of Europe, and meeting people from all around the globe, they decided to put their strange and extraordinary experiences to good use.
 When not writing, they can be found re-watching Star Trek, wandering the stacks of their local library, and creeping around the local cemetery, talking to crumbling gravestones.

 Their work has more recently turned to exploring the slasher-romance/goremance genre, although has always flirted with horrormance in various forms, especially with gothic themes and elements.

 EDIT: Nita Pan has undergone a recent [as of August 2021] author rebrand, and updated their pen name to Ezra Arndt, which better reflects where they are in their life and writing career after using Nita Pan as a pseudonym for their fantasy, fan fiction and poetry through their teens and early 20s.
-You can find Nita Pan’s website here; on Twitter and Instagram [both @nitapanwrites] and get gothic romance, erotic horror and more in your inbox for the price of a coffee per month via their (18+ only) Patreon.
-Their first published short story, Life and Death, is available in serial format on their Patreon, or you can find it in the anthology FROM ASHES TO MAGIC.
+You can find Ezra Arndt on Twitter and Instagram [both @ezraarndtwrites] and get gothic romance, erotic horror and more in your inbox for the price of a coffee per month via their (18+ only) Patreon.
+Their first published short story, Life and Death, is available in serial format on their Patreon, or you can find it in the anthology FROM ASHES TO MAGIC published as Nita Pan.

 Listen to the author interview on my podcast.

 Spooky by Association

-Among Nita’s current projects, which include the drafting-stage Gospel of Blood series, Eldritch Girls Just Want to Have Fun (co-written with C. M. Rosens), and the dark fantasy Nightmare Hours, some of which will be available as snippets on their Patreon, is the indie anthology SPOOKY BY ASSOCIATION.
+Among Ezra’s current projects, which include the drafting-stage Gospel of Blood series, Eldritch Girls Just Want to Have Fun (co-written with C. M. Rosens), and the dark fantasy Nightmare Hours, some of which will be available as snippets on their Patreon, is the indie anthology SPOOKY BY ASSOCIATION.

-If you like The Magnus Archives, Nita’s story has very similar energy with a twisty premise, and fits into another series/’verse that they are playing with at the moment.
+If you like The Magnus Archives, Ezra’s story has very similar energy with a twisty premise, and fits into another series/’verse that they are playing with at the moment.